tombayley/DeckGlow/README.md

 The app is built and released automatically from source using GitHub Actions [here](.github/workflows/main.yml).

+## Features
+- Set the Stream Deck brightness based on the focused program
+- Add a folder to set the brightness of all focused programs in subfolders

 ## Compatibility
 - Should work for all Stream Deck models